chrischen812/Agentic_RAG_Document_Compare_System/README.md

-## Development Environment using Docker, refer to the
+## Development Environment using Docker, refer to the "Docker" folder README

 1. **Start development container:**
    ```bash